joemarron/personal-finance-pipeline/README.md

 ![db_schema](https://github.com/joemarron/personal-finance-pipeline/blob/main/misc/schema.png)

 ## ETL Pipeline
 Apache-Airflow has been utilised to automate the transaction inserts into the CockroachDB database on a daily basis at 7:00am.
-This process automates the following tasks:
+The implemented DAG automates the following tasks:
 1. Extract transactions for given bank accounts.
 2. Upload transactions into database ***#temp*** table.
 3. Transform ***#temp*** table rows into transaction tables, inserting appropriate subcategory_id